jtwig/book/functions/README.md

 ```

 <p style="text-align: justify;">
 By default it uses HTML escape mode, meaning HTML special characters will be then escaped.
-Escape modes were already described in Tags > Other Tags > <code>autoescape</code> tag.
+For more information about available escaping strategies check <code>Environment</code> chapter.
 </p>

 ```twig